sergiotaborda/lense-lang/docs/content/tour.md

 Prints

-Hi!, the mathematical constant &pi; is 3.1415
+> Hi!, the mathematical constant &pi; is 3.1415

 You can notice that #03C0 denotes an hexadecimal number.

 ## Nullability

-Null referentes are not allowed , but the notion of an absent value is very usefull.
+Null references are not allowed , but the notion of an absent value is very useful.

 ~~~~brush: lense
 public class Hello extends ConsoleApplication {